+44 2081 444 580

 Puerto Rico perfectly combines solid jungles with unspoiled beaches and will give you the sense of discovering new lands.
 With 480 kilometers of coastline and nearly 300 beaches, sailing Puerto Rico is an ocean lover’s dream.

-You can spend your sailing holiday becoming one with nature by hiking in El Yunque Forest, swimming through the Bioluminescent Bay of Vieques, or exploring caves at Parque de las Cavernas del Rio Camuy.
-Then the next day, explore the charming and colorful city of San Juan, where you can ride the hop-on, hop-off trolley through Old town and see the Museo de Arte de Puerto Rico, where you will find the Caribbean’s best and most extensive art collection.
+Then the next day, explore the charming and colorful city of San Juan, where you can ride the hop-on, hop-off trolley through Old Town and see the Museo de Arte de Puerto Rico, where you will find the Caribbean’s best and most extensive art collection.

 Best time to sail in Puerto Rico & weather conditions

 Temperatures in Puerto Rico are classed as tropical and sit between 70-80ºF year-round.
-It is cooler inland, particularly in the forests and easterly trade winds provide huge relief when temperatures are high.
-The dry season is between January and April and the rainy season is between April and November, with more rain falling in northern Puerto Rico.
+It is cooler inland, particularly in the forests, and easterly trade winds provide huge relief when temperatures are high.
+The dry season is between January and April, and the rainy season is between April and November, with more rain falling in northern Puerto Rico.
 The hurricane season is from August to October.
-The best sailing conditions for a boat rental Puerto Rico would be between November and January, when you will benefit from north-east trade winds between 15-20 knots, even reaching 30 knots during the X-mas winds.

 Winds then move easterly from February and to the south-east by summer.
 The swell is between three and four feet.